Illuminating Pathways

 Applicants for child welfare positions are accustomed to providing basic information about their educational background and previous job experience.
 Once an applicant is hired, an agency will typically establish an employee record containing information such as start date, position number, and starting salary.
 However, in most agencies, data about job applicants is not saved or is stored in a different system than the one that maintains active employee data, resulting in a lost opportunity to use these data for strategic decision-making to improve recruitment and selection.
 In addition, most agencies do not routinely update their employee records to maintain a current complete profile of their child welfare workforce, reflecting the full range of key demographic, educational background, experience, licensure, and expertise variables.
 This represents another lost opportunity and hampers the agency’s ability to produce useful insights about its workforce, monitor underlying trends, and inform succession planning.

 Child welfare agencies, and their pre-service education partners such as Title IV-E Master in Social Work stipend programs, lack guidance on the types of information to collect and track, how to maintain it, as well as how to analyze and share findings in impactful ways that can inform education, training, and human resources planning efforts.
 The purpose of this document is to provide such guidance.
-We outline what employee information would be helpful for agencies to collect data about, how best to measure each type of variable, when in the employee
+We outline what employee information would be helpful for agencies to collect data about, how best to measure each type of variable, when in the employee lifecycle this data should be collected, how often data should be inventoried and updated, and provide some examples of how this type of data could be used to analyze and illuminate educational pathways to the child welfare workforce.

 Data Collection